-Ronald A almost 7 years ago from New York, USA
+Ronald A about 7 years ago from New York, USA

 Your billboards first appeared to us like a beacon from the blight of I-95 in a very run down part of Bridgeport, CT.
 Every time I drove by, I looked at the Lincoln billboard amazed and silently praying that every car driving by would see it and take it to heart the way my family has.
 My elementary aged children learned the word persistence from this billboard and we talk about it and use it every day from memorizing math facts, playing catch and even trying to behave!

-Lorien T. almost 7 years ago from Atlanta, GA
+Lorien T. about 7 years ago from Atlanta, GA

 My life has seriously gotten better because of your billboards.
 The one that I think about everyday is the Abe Lincoln, "..failed, failed, failed, and then.."
 The first time I saw it I had tears in my eyes, because I realized that even though I may not be succeeding now, if I am persistent I will reach my goal.